aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 # Tasks

 ## Summary
-- Configure the Overlay using VXLAN with EVPN on Leaf3
+- Configure EVPN VXLAN on Leaf3
 - Establish Connectivity Between Host1, Host2, Host11 and Host22 in VRF vrf1
 - Identify VNIs used for encapsulation
 - Identify Route Types used in a asymmetric EVPN IRB setup

 ## Detailed Tasks
 - Launch lab 6 from the Arista Test Drive
+- Remove vrf1 on Leaf1
+- Configure EVPN VXLAN on Leaf3
 - Configure vlan 112 with vni 1112 and an anycast SVI on Leaf1 and3
-- Configure Leaf2 to be a host in vlan 112 connected to Leaf1
+- Configure Host11 (Leaf2) to be a host in vlan 112 connected to Leaf1
-- Configure Leaf4 to be a host in vlan 112 connected to Leaf3
+- Configure Host 22 (Leaf4) to be a host in vlan 112 connected to Leaf3
+- Configure static routes on Host11 and Host22
-- Configure a static route on Host1 and Host2 for the subnet of vlan 112
+- Configure a static route on Host1 and Host2
 - Test reachability between all hosts
 - Check BGP EVPN route-types and routing table
-- Do some tcpdumps to see the VNIs used in each case
+- Do some tcpdumps to check the VNIs used in each case

 ![Lab Diagram](lab-diagram.jpg)

+## Lab Preparation
 ### Launch ATD LAB 6

 - Click on the ATD URL provided by Arista.
 A new page will open.